OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 election_type|`proporz` for proportional, `majorz` for majority system. election_mandates|The number of mandates. election_absolute_majority|The absolute majority.
-Only relevant for elections based on majority system. election_counted_municipalities|The number of already counted municipalities. election_total_municipalities|The total number of municipalities. municipality_name|The name of the municipality. municipality_bfs_number|The id of the municipality/locale ("BFS Nummer"). municipality_elegible_voters|The number of people eligible to vote for this municipality. municipality_received_ballots|The number of received ballots for this municipality. municipality_blank_ballots|The number of blank ballots for this municipality. municipality_invalid_ballots|The number of invalid ballots for this municipality. municipality_unaccounted_ballots|The number of unaccounted ballots for this municipality. municipality_accounted_ballots|The number of accounted ballots for this municipality. municipality_blank_votes|The number of blank votes for this municipality. municipality_invalid_votes|The number of invalid votes for this municipality.
-Zero for elections based on proportional representation. municipality_accounted_votes|The number of accounted votes for this municipality. list_name|The name of the list this candidate appears on.
+Only relevant for elections based on majority system. election_counted_entities|The number of already counted municipalities. election_total_entities|The total number of municipalities. entity_name|The name of the municipality. entity_id|The id of the municipality/locale. entity_elegible_voters|The number of people eligible to vote for this municipality. entity_received_ballots|The number of received ballots for this municipality. entity_blank_ballots|The number of blank ballots for this municipality. entity_invalid_ballots|The number of invalid ballots for this municipality. entity_unaccounted_ballots|The number of unaccounted ballots for this municipality. entity_accounted_ballots|The number of accounted ballots for this municipality. entity_blank_votes|The number of blank votes for this municipality. entity_invalid_votes|The number of invalid votes for this municipality.
+Zero for elections based on proportional representation. entity_accounted_votes|The number of accounted votes for this municipality. list_name|The name of the list this candidate appears on.
 Only relevant for elections based on proportional representation. list_id|The id of the list this candidate appears on.
 Only relevant for elections based on proportional representation. list_number_of_mandates|The number of mandates this list has got.
 Only relevant for elections based on proportional representation.